vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 This method allows to automate the deployment process by manually configuring repositories, installing the agent and onboarding the device for each distro.
 This method  gives more granular control over the deployment process.

-## Prerequisites and system requirements applicable to both the Methods
+## Prerequisites and system requirements applicable to both the methods

 Before you get started, see [the main Defender for Endpoint on Linux page](microsoft-defender-endpoint-linux.md) for a description of prerequisites and system requirements for the current software version.